-Love Aaj Kal Movie Review: Imtiaz Ali Breaks Heart With This Kartik-Sara's Insipid Love Tale
+Love Aaj Kal Movie Review: Imtiaz Ali Breaks Your Heart With This Kartik-Sara's Insipid Love Tale

 'The minute I heard my first love story, I started looking for you.'
 Imtiaz Ali's Love Aaj Kal starring Kartik Aaryan and Sara Ali Khan begins with this line from one of Rumi's mystical love poems.
 Be it Rockstar, Tamasha or Jab Harry Met Sejal, the Persian poet's writings have always found a place in Imtiaz's world of cinema.
 This time too, Rumi's lines explain the theme of the film which talks about how the love today, tomorrow or yesterday will remain the same even when the characters have evolved into the era in which they exist.